Creating visual schedules for children with autism and sensory processing challenges

 Effective school-home coordination requires parents and teachers to maintain open communication about visual schedule elements that work best for the child.
 The consistent visual elements should include similar symbols, colours, and formatting across environments to prevent confusion and strengthen the child's recognition of scheduling cues.
 Schedule synchronization between settings allows for comprehensive multi-setting implementation that supports the child through all daily transitions, creating powerful collaborative support systems that reinforce learning and comfort.

-Essential Components of Effective Visual Schedules for Sensory Needs
+8 Essential Design Elements for Effective Visual Schedules with Sensory Needs

 • Clear, high-contrast images or symbols that are easily recognized by the child